-(Again, I don't honestly know if this is the answer, and some still continued to call them Mack and Mick after the change.
-However, I've never heard an explanation and this seems very plausible.)
+(Again, I don't honestly know if this is the answer, and some continued to call them Mack and Mick after the change.
+However, I've never heard an explanation, and this seems very plausible.)

-McMicken's final calling came during WWII when it was used for barracks.
+McMicken's final calling came during WWII when UC used it for barracks.
 At its peak, the complex—including adjoining Cunningham and Hanna Halls—housed 2,450 soldier-students from the Army Specialist Training Program.
-The program overtook the facility in serious ways, even hijacking The Glee Club's room, renovating it to use for showers.
-(Rest assured, jokes were made.)
+The program overtook the facility in aggressive ways, even hijacking The Glee Club's room, renovating it to use for showers.
+(Rest assured, they made jokes.)
 The last of the soldiers moved out in the summer of 1944.

 It was around this time—and perhaps because of it—people began to realize McMicken Hall was falling apart.
 In 1944, UC president Dr. Raymond Walters took steps to alleviate UC's growing pains.
-He sought to add a new women's dormitory, citing a belief that women from outside of Cincinnati had been deterred from applying due to lack of suitable living space.
+He sought to add a new women's dormitory, citing a belief that many women from outside of Cincinnati had stopped applying due to lack of suitable living space.